Brennall/HFH-SRD/Chapter02.md

 Proficiencies:		Skulking, Alchemy

-Starting Equipment:	Crossbow, case with 20 quarrels, sword, dagger, leather armor, dark hooded cloak, backpack, 2 week’s iron rations, grappling hook, 50’ rope, crowbar, flask of military oil, tinder box
+Starting Equipment:	Crossbow, case with 20 quarrels, sword, dagger, leather armor, dark hooded cloak, backpack, 2 week's iron rations, grappling hook, 50' rope, crowbar, flask of military oil, tinder box

 This pre-generated template represents a silent killer with a penchant for poisons and potions.
 The template is ready for adventure.
-However, if your elven nightblade’s INT is 13 or greater, you may pick one or more additional general proficiencies and starting spells before play if you’d like (see Starting Proficiencies in Chapter 4).
+However, if your elven nightblade's INT is 13 or greater, you may pick one or more additional general proficiencies and starting spells before play if you'd like (see Starting Proficiencies in Chapter 4).

 ### Nightblade Level Progression	       	 	       	      	       	   	      Nightblade Spell Progression